. . . or at least one of them.

 Some of the info and stories to be found in these audio files are absolutely fabulous.
 I suppose it helps to know the characters behind the stories, but I was just filled with glee as I listened to a few of these clips that I hadn't listened to before.
 A few struck me in particular:

 1. In this file, Nico talks about being the only one of his brothers with any musical talent at all.
 I love the story of him and Michael being bought a gramophone by Barrie and given 10 quid to buy music.
-Nico buys some jazz, and Michael, at about 19 years old, buy Rimsky-Korsakov's Scheherazade.
+Nico buys some jazz (this song, actually), and Michael, at about 19 years old, buy Rimsky-Korsakov's Scheherazade.
 I love "Scheherazade", though Nico apparently thought it was tripe!

 2. This one struck was intriguing because I've though a lot about what led Peter, later in his life, to commit suicide.
 It will never be entirely clear, of course, exactly what led him to do it, but in my mind the trauma of war lingered on, even decades later.
 It wasn't the only cause (he was in bad health, as was his wife, and they had financial troubles), but I think a major factor.
 Here, his sister-in-law, Gerrie (Jack's wife) talks about his mental state following the Great War:

 3. In this one, George's fiancee's sister, Norma, says he had a lot to be conceited about, though he wasn't at all conceited.
 Interestingly, she says that Barrie said he thought George would've been a very sad man had he lived.
 Norma disagrees, but I don't entirely disagree.
 I think he had a lot of weight on his shoulders after the death of his parents, and he probably would've borne it well enough but been been rather sad underneath.
 It must be said that Barrie was an incredibly astute man, so maybe he was right.
 We'll never know, I'm afraid.